Ethereum Speed Up Transactions: How They Work and What They Mean For Dapps

 To accomplish this, we run a global node monitoring infrastructure that is high scale, high availability, and low latency.

-We built Notify to help you connect the dots for your users.
+We built our API to help you connect the dots for your users.
 So you can focus on delivering a great experience and your users can transact with confidence.

 Providing your users real-time updates on the full spectrum of blockchain transactions increases engagement, improves retention, and drives growth.